LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 header:
   teaser: /assets/images/thumbnails/squarify_treemap.png
 excerpt: "A short introduction in Web Scraping and Data Visualization in Python"

+feature_row1:
+  - image_path: assets/videos/selenium login and toggle.gif
+    text: "First, the algorithm opens the login page to enter the login details and "click" submit.
+Second, it navigates to the page that contains exam results and expands all the root nodes to unveil all modules."
 ---

 In this blog post I am going to explain the steps starting from a data table we see on a particular web page, over data cleansing and manipulating thus we end up with a user-friendly presentation of the data.